mcordell/hard_citer/README.md

 # HardCiter
-Hard Citer is seeks to replicate the functionality of Papers' "magic citations" in HTML.
-Papers does not provide an easy way to perform magic citations and produce a nicely bibliography for HTML, in HTML.
+Hard Citer seeks to replicate the functionality of Papers' "magic citations" in HTML.
+Papers does not provide an easy way to perform magic citations and produce a nicely formatted bibliography for HTML, in HTML.